 WebRTC Use Cases for Professional StreamingSeptember 4, 2020

-As we’ve established, video chat is the bread and butter of WebRTC.
+Click-to-start video chats are the most common application for WebRTC.
 The framework already powers two-way communication on Slack, Google Hangouts, Facebook Messenger, and Houseparty.
 But what about when video calls go beyond just social networking?
-Several of the industry-specific examples below leverage WebRTC video chat to drive engagement and elevate the end-user experience in more unique applications.
-From customer support to medical emergencies, real-time streaming isn’t just for facetiming grandma anymore.

 Video calls between patients and doctors are self-explanatory.
 In these use cases, WebRTC combines the lowest latency possible with an accessible end-user experience via browser-based streaming.
 But IoT medical providers like Child Health Imprints are also using WebRTC for device-to-person communications.
 Specifically, their cloud-hosted appliance enables remote doctors to monitor babies on life support across the globe by streaming low-latency video with Wowza Streaming Engine.
 Watch the video below to learn more.